 Frequency Response

-The frequency response of headphones describes their ability to reproduce all frequencies of sound accurately.
-Audiophiles seek headphones with a flat or neutral frequency response, ensuring tracks sound as true to the original recording as possible, without artificially boosted bass, mids, or treble.
+The frequency response of headphones describes their ability to reproduce all frequencies of sound in a pleasing manner.
+Audiophiles often seek headphones with a flat or “neutral” frequency response, ensuring tracks sound as true to the original recording as possible, without artificially boosted bass, mids, or treble.

 Impedance and Sensitivity